East Wiltshire

 East Wiltshire is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election, when it was won by Conservative candidate Danny Kruger, who had previously represented the abolished Devizes constituency which covered much of the same area.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election, when it was won by Conservative candidate Danny Kruger, who had previously represented the abolished Devizes constituency which covered much of the same area.
 In September 2025 he defected to Reform UK.
 Reform had come fourth in the 2024 general election with 16.7% of the vote.